Skip to main content

 In January 2002, fourteen people attended a meeting at Bill Jenkin’s house on Burma Road, and most of those people became the core of what was later to become the Ramona Valley Vineyard Association (RVVA).
 There was just one bonded winery and less than 50 small amateur vineyards in Ramona at the time.

 Bill Schweitzer was elected the first president of the official association.
-In later years, Rich McClellan (Highland Hills Winery) John York (Hellanback Winery) and Micole Moore (Ramona Ranch) have also led the organization.
+In later years, Susanne Sapier (Vineyard Grant Jame), Rich McClellan (Highland Hills Winery), John York (Hellanback Winery) and Micole Moore (Ramona Ranch) have also led the organization.

 Since that time, thanks to the hard work and determination of several association members, many significant events occurred that have contributed to the growth of the wine grape and wine industry, both in Ramona and in all of San Diego County.
 Ramona Valley was designated an official American Viticultural Area (AVA) in January 2006.
 In 2010, again after a lot of tenacious effort by association members, the San Diego County zoning ordinance was amended to create a four tier winery structure, commonly referred to as the Boutique Winery Ordinance.
 Finally, for the first time since prohibition, small wineries were allowed to offer wine tasting to the public without onerous financial regulations.